Swoozeki/climock/README.md

 2. Use the keyboard shortcuts to navigate and manage mock configurations:

-   - `Tab` to switch between Features and Endpoints panels
+   - `←/→` to switch between Features and Endpoints panels
    - `↑/↓` to navigate up/down in the current panel
+   - `n` to add new feature or endpoint
    - `t` to toggle endpoint active/inactive
    - `r` to cycle through available responses
    - `s` to start/stop the server